-- The Applicant shall identify and justify in the EIA study whether there is any need for EM&A 3.5.1 activities during the construction and operation phases of the Project and, if affirmative, to define the scope of the EM&A requirements for the Project in the EIA study. - 3.5.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.5.3 The Applicant shall prepare a project implementation schedule (in the form of a checklist as shown in Appendix K) containing all the EIA study recommendations and mitigation measures with reference to the implementation programme.
+- 3.5.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of the EM&A requirements for the Project in the EIA study. - 3.5.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.5.3 The Applicant shall prepare a project implementation schedule (in the form of a checklist as shown in Appendix L) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.